urbanware-org/clap/README.md

 Initially, the *Clap* project merged the `ArgumentParser` (`argparse` module) and `OptionParser` (`optparse` module) command-line argument parsers in a single module that uses former as default and latter as fallback.

 Meanwhile, the support for `OptionParser` has been completely removed, as it is officially deprecated and will not be developed further.
 So, what remains is a simple wrapper for `ArgumentParser`.
+However, older versions can still be used, see [requirements](#requirements) below for details.

 The current version of *Clap* provides a parser object which can parse arguments...